WHAT IS PRACTISED IN KEMPO RYU?

-As a traditional Style of Japanese Karate we do practice the values of a Karate Dojo foremost.
+As a traditional Style of Japanese Karate we do practise the values of a Karate Dojo foremost.

 Training in Kempo Ryu consists of: